 I recommend you read Seth’s whole post, How To Protect Your Ideas In The Digital Age as it has some good information to think about regarding trademarks and copyrights.

-So, share your ideas freely, get feedback, do your homework on similar ideas or products, and if you decide to start a small business based on your idea be prepared to do the work.
+Share your ideas freely, get feedback, do your homework on similar ideas or products, and if you decide to start a small business based on your idea be prepared to do the work.
+If an image or name is essential to success, trademark it.